What Are SG&A Expenses?

-Selling, general and administrative (SG&A) expense includes all the expenses incurred in the selling of the products of the company whether direct or indirect along with the entire general and the administrative expenses during an accounting period under consideration such as advertisement expenses, sales promotion expenses, marketing salaries, etc.
+Selling, general, and administrative (SG&A) expenses include all the expenses incurred in the selling of the products of the company, whether direct or indirect, along with the entire general and the administrative expenses during an accounting period under consideration, such as advertisement expenses, sales promotion expenses, marketing salaries, etc.

-SG&A Expense is included in the income statement of the company and examples include –
+The expense given below and other SG&A expenses included in the income statement of the company, and examples include –

 - Accounting and legal expenses